 By JD Herman

 Community activist Bruce Krewinghaus credits his father for instilling the importance of giving back.
-Growing up his father, Arthur W. Krewringhaus, a postal clerk and police chief in St. Louis, would buy property along creekbeds in their neighborhood–where homes were not permitted to be built.
+Growing up his father, Arthur W. Krewinghaus, a postal clerk and police chief in St. Louis, would buy property along creek beds in their neighborhood–where homes were not permitted to be built.
 Eventually cobbling together enough land to establish a community park, one that today bears his name, Arthur created a space for his community to thrive and find sanctuary.
-This act of kindness also taught his son Bruce to think bigger, beyond “my house, my family, my street.”
+This act of kindness also taught his son Bruce to think bigger, beyond “my house, my family, and my street.”

 Upon retiring, Bruce committed to carrying on his father’s tradition and took Marian Park under his wing.
-Bruce understood that the park, with its playground, volleyball court, lighted sports field, indoor gym, fitness center, meeting room, 0.25-mile hike and bike trail, and an outdoor basketball pavilion was a “hidden jewel in this part of town.”
+Bruce understood that the park, with its water splash pad, playground, lighted sports field, indoor gym, dance studio, fitness center, meeting room, 0.25-mile hike and bike trail, and an outdoor basketball pavilion was a hidden jewel in this part of town.
 His faith in the park, one of the largest in the district, emboldened him to take $3,000 of his own money and work with Brays Oaks Management District to match it, jumpstarting a movement which ultimately became the Friends of Marian Park.

 Bruce and Angelee agree partnerships from the community, both from businesses and local residents, are important for continued success.
 “Events really help people know this resource exists,” notes Bruce.
-“Especially the back to school event hosted by Karen Johnson (as in former Houston Texans wide receiver, Andre’s mother) who lives in the neighborhood.”
+“Especially the back to school event hosted by Karen Johnson (as in former Houston Texans wide receiver, Andre’s mother).”
 The annual event brings over 1,500 people to the park and focuses on sending kids to school with all the necessary supplies (including athletic shoes and socks) and immunizations, while helping families learn more about health and government programs.

 All of this sounds like a lot of hard work, and it is, but the reward is immeasurable.
 “Thinking beyond my subdivision and beyond my own personal space…” Bruce contemplates.
 “When I did that, I realized it was great fun.
 So I kept going.”